 Make your decision on your own

-Definitely consider the campus activities you saw, the students you met and the overall feeling you got while on campus.
-But also remember that spending a day at a college is a totally different experience than spending two years there.
+Definitely consider the campus activities you saw, the students you met and the overall feeling you got while on your campus tour.
+But also remember that spending a day on a college tour is a totally different experience than spending two years there.
 The best advice when visiting college is clichéd but true: Keep an open mind.
-You might have a less-than-stellar tour guide, it may rain or snow on your visit, or maybe you caught a professor on a bad day.
+You might have a less-than-stellar college tour guide, it may rain or snow on your visit, or maybe you caught a professor on a bad day.
 So while a campus tour is a must and your gut’s a good thing to trust, don’t be afraid to give a place a second chance.

 The ups and downs of rural and city life